metova/NDAudioSuite/README.md

 - (void)deleteFromDiskFileWithURL:(NSURL *_Nonnull)url
 ```

 The method names are self explanatory.
-For Swift, the 2 non-void method above return an Optional.
+For Swift, the 2 non-void methods above return an Optional.

 ####File Name Helpers